 The first postseason games to warm-weather locales came when Chicago, led by Yalie Amos Alonzo Stagg, rode the rails west to play Stanford and their fellow Yalie coach, Walter Camp, over Christmas break in 1894.
 Their Christmas Day game in San Francisco was the first athletic contest between teams east and west of the Rockies.
-The teams played a neutral-site game in Los Angeles on the 29th, before Chicago met the Reliance Athletic Club three days later, marking the first New Year's Day game played by a college football team.
-Carlisle, which played anybody anywhere, headed west in 1899, but few teams followed them over the next two decades.
+The teams played a neutral-site game in Los Angeles on the 29th before Chicago met the Reliance Athletic Club three days later, marking the first New Year's Day game played by a college football team.
+Carlisle, which played anybody anywhere, headed west in 1899 and 1903, but few teams followed them over the next two decades.

 Whereas Chicago and Carlisle scheduled their games unilaterally, the Tournament of Roses in Pasadena pioneered the invitation model.
 Seeking to draw tourists from the East and Los Angeles, they invited Stanford and Michigan to play on New Year's Day 1902.
 Unfortunately, scheduling difficulties the next year, and Stanford and Cal's decision to drop football after the 1905 season resulted in a long pause before the second Tournament game occurred.

 The emergence of Washington State, Oregon, and Washington as football powers and football's return at Cal encouraged the Rose Committee to restart Pasadena's East-West Tournament game in 1916.
 (An image from the 1917 game at Tournament Park is shown atop the page.)
-It proved so successful, Pasadena built the massive Tournament of Roses Stadium in time for the 1923 New Year's Day game.
-Since the Yale Bowl influenced the new stadium's design, a Pasadena reporter referred to the new stadium as the Rose Bowl; a name soon applied to both the stadium and the game.
+It proved so successful Pasadena built the massive Tournament of Roses Stadium in time for the 1923 New Year's Day game.
+Since the Yale Bowl influenced the new stadium's design, a Pasadena reporter referred to the new stadium as the Rose Bowl, a name soon applied to both the stadium and the game.

-The Rose Bowl, part of a larger festival that attracted attention and tourists to Pasadena, was a model for other cities, but one that was difficult to follow successfully.
+The Rose Bowl, part of a larger festival that attracted attention and tourists to Pasadena, was a model for other cities but one that was difficult to follow successfully.
 Havana hosted LSU in a game with the University of Havana in 1907, the first of eight games that never really worked.
 San Diego's Chamber of Commerce took a stab in 1921 and 1922 with their Christmas Classic games at Balboa Stadium, but their inability to attract an Eastern team in 1923 led to its demise.
 Los Angeles tried to fill its new Coliseum when USC played Missouri in the 1924 Christmas Festival game, while Dallas sponsored the Dixie Classic in 1922, 1925, and 1934.
 None of these postseason matchups between two college teams had the staying power of the Rose Bowl.

 The final approach to matching college teams in postseason games saw teams unilaterally schedule games over the holidays.
 Stanford played postseason games with Pitt in 1922 and Army in 1929, besides their 1924, 1926, and 1927 Rose Bowl appearances.
-(The 1922 Pitt-Stanford clash occurred despite Pop Warner having agreed to leave Pitt to coach Stanford.
+(The 1922 Pitt-Stanford clash occurred despite Pop Warner agreeing to leave Pitt to coach Stanford.
 Pitt would not release Warner from his contract, so he could not join Stanford until 1924.)
 Cal played three Rose Bowls in the 1920s, but a feud with the Tournament of Roses led to their scheduling two postseason games with Pitt in the 1920s and three with Georgia Tech in the 1930s.
 USC, Cal, Oregon, and others made holiday trips to Hawaii for games with military or local all-star teams.

 The Rose Bowl and the all-star Shrine Game were the only annual postseason games to survive the end of the 1920s and early years of the Depression.
 Still, as the nation began recovering, business leaders in other cities touted the benefits of football games for attracting tourists.
 Those cities tended to be in the South rather than the West, where teams had an easier path to the Rose Bowl.